-Course Number: 2210 PEIMS #03100700 Credit: 1, Full Year Prerequisite: Algebra I constructions; proof and congruence; similarity, proof, and trigonometry; two- and three-dimensional figures; circles; and probability.
+Course Number: 2210 Credit: 1, Full Year Prerequisite(s): Algebra I

+In Geometry, students will strengthen their mathematical reasoning skills in geometric contexts.
+Within the course, students will begin to focus on more precise terminology, symbolic representations, and the development of proofs.
+Students will explore concepts covering coordinate and transformational geometry; logical argument and constructions; proof and congruence; similarity, proof, and trigonometry; two- and three-dimensional figures; circles; and probability.
 Students are expected to create formal constructions using a straightedge and compass.
 In proof and congruence, students will use deductive reasoning to justify, prove and apply theorems about geometric figures.
 Students will use their proportional reasoning skills to prove and apply theorems and solve problems.
 Using patterns to identify geometric properties, students will apply theorems about circles to determine relationships between special segments and angles in circles.